SamMarkowitz/docs-test/docs/02_lesson.md

 Let's open the **print.sl** file and start writing the print operation.
 The print operation is as simple as they get.
 It just takes in a input and prints it out using Python.

 ##Namespace
-All SLANG files start with a namespace which mirrors the folder structure in which the files are found.
+All CloudSlang files start with a namespace which mirrors the folder structure in which the files are found.
 In our case we've put **print.sl** in the **tutorials/base** folder so our namespace should reflect that.

 ```yaml
 namespace: tutorials.base